rotationalio/rotational.io/content/en/blog/2022-11-30-building-a-raft-part-3.md

 Each server in a **Raft** cluster keeps track of who it has voted for (until the next successful heartbeat) with a votedFor field.
 If that field is null, then it hasn’t voted for anyone in the current term and is free to vote for the candidate that sent the request.

 ## Wrapping up
 And that’s about it for the **Raft** algorithm!
-If you want to take a crack at implementing the algorithm I would encourage you to read the [original whitepaper by Diego Ongaro and John Ousterhout](https://raft.github.io/raft.pdf), it will give you a deeper dive into the algorithm and provide some explanations for more advanced topics in **Raft** like configurations changes and snapshots.
+If you want to take a crack at implementing the algorithm I would encourage you to read the [original whitepaper](https://raft.github.io/raft.pdf) by Diego Ongaro and John Ousterhout, it will give you a deeper dive into the algorithm and provide some explanations for more advanced topics in **Raft** like configurations changes and snapshots.

+Writing you're own implementation of **Raft** is definitely a difficult task, but if you're at all interested in distributed systems it's a fantastic way to get started down the path of learning about the field.
+For further reference you can check out [Rotational Labs' implementation of Raft.](https://github.com/rotationalio/Raft), and if you missed the first two parts of our **Raft** series you can find part 1 [here](https://rotational.io/blog/building-a-raft-part-1/) and part two [here](https://rotational.io/blog/building-a-raft-part-2/).